jefedeltodos/app_initializer_msal_issue/README.md

 ## Notes
 1. This only appears to be an issue when the default route is protected with `canActivate: [MsalGuard]`.
-2. If the default route is not protected, the application loads as normal.
+2. If the default route is not protected, the application loads as expected.